Marmelodov/PromptCrafter-API/docs/tutorials/create-prompt.md

 # Tutorial: Save a prompt

 Save a prompt by sending a `POST /prompts` request.
-A prompt is the API’s core resource: reusable instructions for generative-AI models such as GPT-4o, Gemini, or Claude.
-After you save one, you can test it, log its outputs, and update it.
-The steps take about 10 minutes.
+Prompts are the API’s core resource: reusable instructions for generative-AI models such as GPT-4o, Gemini, and Claude.
+After saving a prompt, you can update it, test it, and log its outputs.
+This tutorial takes about 10 minutes to complete.

 ## Before you start